gillian-guide/gillian-guide.github.io/docs/en/essential-modding/additional-fixes.md

 # Additional Fixes (List)

 !!! warning "Actuality"
-    This, and the next sections of the guide have not been updated in a long while and is considered **legacy information**.
-A bunch of information relating to mods that had updates, became outdated.
-Use this list more as a reference to what mods you can use, rather than their install steps.
+    This section of the guide has not been updated in a long while and a bunch of information relating to mods that had updates, became outdated, as well as the list of mods itself is not up to date with the [Drag-and-Drop Archive page](../../drag-and-drop-archive.md).

 Following mods are fixes that I'd personally consider essential, as they don't have any downsides or incompatibilities to them.